ALFA-project-erc/kanon/README.rst

 `models`

-- Collection of mathematical models used for all kinds of astronomical tables
+- Collection of mathematical models used for all kinds of geocentric astronomical tables

 How to use
 __________